seasketch/geoprocessing/website/docs/concepts/AdvancedConcepts.md

 ## Sketching

-The core SeaSketch platform allows users to create and collaborate on the design of areas or features.
-They are the main input to a geoprocessing project for processing and display of reports.
+The core SeaSketch platform allows users to create and collaborate on the design of areas to be managed or used in a specific way.
+Sketches are the main input to a geoprocessing project for processing and display of reports.

 ### Sketch